dolphindb/api-javascript/README.md

 ddb.upload(['bar1', 'bar2'], [new DdbVectorDouble(a), new DdbVectorDouble(a)])
 ```

-In the above example, two variables `bar1`, `bar2` are uploaded, and the variable value is a double vector of length 10000
+In the preceding example, two variables, `bar1` and `bar2`, are uploaded, and the variable value is a double vector of length 10000

-As long as the WebSocket connection is not disconnected, the variables `bar1`, `bar2` will always exist in the subsequent session and can be reused
+As long as the WebSocket connection is on, variables `bar1` and `bar2` will always exist in subsequent session and can be reused

-#### `upload` Method Declaration
+#### `upload` method declaration
 ```ts
 async upload (
     /** variable names */